nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Mac Clients
 +++++++++++

-Mac Clients are an interesting workstation to setup as a FreeIPA client.
-It takes a little bit of fighting and troubleshooting, but it can work with the right settings.
+MacOS Clients are an interesting workstation to setup as a FreeIPA client.
+It takes a little bit of fighting and troubleshooting, but it can work with the right settings. **Note that as of Catalina, you may not be able to login to your account nor will creating a mobile account function as you would expect.**

 .. note:: Other Guides